Assocify-Team/Assocify-PRD/template/2-history.md

 - **User Authentication:**
   We use Google authentication for user login.
 On their first login, users are required to either choose an existing association to join or create a new one.
-- **Core Feature Implementation:** Our app's two main features are managing an association's treasury and overseeing its events.
-Users can effortlessly create budgets, scan receipts, and record them in the accounting books.
-Additionally, users can efficiently manage association tasks, view them on a map, and integrate them into their schedule.
+- **Core Feature Implementation:**
+  - Treasury Management: Our app's first core feature is managing the treasury of an association.
+Users can effortlessly create budgets, scan receipts, and accurately record them in the accounting books, simplifying financial management.
+  - Event Management: The second core feature focuses on overseeing association events.
+Users can efficiently manage tasks, view them on a map, and integrate them into their schedule, enhancing coordination and productivity.
 - **Initial UI/UX Design:**

-- **Database Integration:** We use Supabase.
+  - User-Centric Interface: The design prioritizes ease of use and intuitiveness, ensuring that users can navigate the app and utilize its features with minimal effort.
+  - Consistent Visual Design: A consistent color scheme (blue), typography, and iconography were employed to create a cohesive visual experience.
+- **Database Integration:** We transitioned to using Supabase for our database needs.
+Supabase, being a relational database, was essential for our project requirements, offering robust data management and real-time capabilities.
 ### Learnings from the V1 PoC

 - **Team Collaboration Challenges:**